-Our 700 MHz wireless spectrum licenses are assessed as a single unit of accounting.
-For 2016 and 2015, management performed a qualitative assessment to determine whether it is more likely than not that the fair value of the 700 MHz wireless spectrum licenses exceeds its carrying amount.
+During 2016 and 2015, our 700 MHz wireless spectrum licenses were assessed as a single unit of accounting.
+For 2016 and 2015, management performed a qualitative assessment to determine whether it was more likely than not that the fair value of the 700 MHz wireless spectrum licenses exceeded its carrying amount.
 In our assessment, we considered several qualitative factors, including, among others, macroeconomic conditions, industry and market conditions, relevant company specific events, and perception of the market.
-In contemplating all factors in their totality, we concluded that it is more likely than not that the fair value of these licenses exceeds its carrying amount.
+In contemplating all factors in their totality, we concluded that it is more likely than not that the fair value of these licenses exceeded its carrying amount.
 As such, no further analysis was required.